JaneliaSciComp/G4_Display_Tools/docs/data-handling_processing_steps.md

 ## Establishing variables

-The first 150 lines of code are setting up variables that will be used throughout the processing.
+The first 170 lines of code are setting up variables that will be used throughout the processing.
 Variables are pulled from the processing settings file and saved for use.
 Starting around line 47, the code checks for the presence of certain variables in the processing settings, and if they're not present it sets a default value.
 This is so that an older settings file could be used and still work with the processing even if it was created before those variables were added.
 Comments in the code describe what each variable does.
-Around line 125 we load the TDMS Log file with all the raw data, and after that we get the index of each channel so we know which array index in the log is which data type.
+At line 164, if the experiment is an ephys grid experiment (see the settings documentation for details), a separate processing function `ephys_grid_processing` is called, and none of the further code in this `process_data` function runs.
+This type of experiment requires a separate processing sequence, and this function will be documented in detail in the future.
+Around line 170 we load the TDMS Log file with all the raw data, and after that we get the index of each channel so we know which array index in the log is which data type.
 Finally, we load the metadata file so we can access information about if and how many trials were re-run at the end of the experiment.
-Around line 160 starts the actual processing of data which is split into a sequence of functions.
+Around line 204 starts the actual processing of data which is split into a sequence of functions.
 Next we will go through each function one by one to see what they all do.
 All functions are separate .m files that can be found in `G4_Display_Tools\G4_Data_Analysis\support\data_processing_modules`.

-## Get experiment order - Line 163
+## Get experiment order - Line 209

 `get_exp_order.m` is a function that loads the file `exp_order.mat`, determines the number of conditions and number of repetitions in the experiment, and gets the total number of trials expected in the experiment.
 It returns four variables.
 `exp_order` is an array of size number of conditions x number of repetitions.
 It contains the condition numbers so we know it what order the conditions actually displayed.